Availity/availity-react/docusaurus/docs/components/table/index.md

 ];
 ```

+#### Props

+`dateFormat: string`

+The format of the date string that you want to be displayed.

+`defaultValue?: string`

+An optional default value text or component that can be displayed whenever the value of the cell is not defined.

+`displayTooltip?: boolean`

+Boolean that determines if a tooltip should be displayed on hovering over the cell.
+Defaults to true.

+`tooltipProps?: UncontrolledTooltipProps`

+This will override any of the default tooltip props for the `UncontrolledTooltip` that appears when hovering over the primary action icon.

 ### Icon Cell

 This is used to have an cell display an icon.
 This will only show the icon if the value for the cell is populated (or `true`).